 Most people use half of the laundry day searching for dirty clothes.
 Most especially socks and shoes.
 Let everyone have their own laundry basket where they can keep their dirty clothes immediately after removing them.
 You can also have one home laundry basket whose main purpose is storing your used socks.
 This saves time and reduces any frustration that comes as a result of looking for clothes.
 It might seem like an unnecessary gesture, but you will be grateful everything’s sorted out for you.

 You might have a share of clothes whose fabrics stretch or shrink easily and, of course, you would want to maintain their shape as long as possible.
-To prevent clothes from shrinking and stretching, use gentle cycle of washer or hand wash.
+To prevent clothes from shrinking and stretching, use a gentle cycle of washer or hand wash.
 You can also use cold or warm water because they are less harsh to shrinking fabric than hot water.
 Something that will also help is reading the label of your cloth before buying.
 If the cloth fabric will potentially overstretch on a few washes, you’d rather save your money.

 Home laundry doesn’t have to be stressful and it will soon be something that you don’t cringe about when you think of it.
 The above tips should get you on your journey to actually loving to do laundry.